huifenqi/arch/decisions/0009-make-django-project-with-the-same-structure.md

-# 9. make django project with the same structure
+# 9. Make django project with the same structure

 Date: 10/04/2017